laksh-saini/Corona-Guide/README.md

-# serious
+# Corona Guide

 A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a small basic app which can function as a corona guide.

 A few resources to get you started if this is your first Flutter project: